BG3-Community-Library-Team/bg3-community/Tutorials/Visual/Weight-Painting-Armor.md

 ㅤ
 Transfer Weights settings should have appeared on the bottom left of your screen.
 Expand that window.
 ㅤ
-- Change the `Vertex Mapping` sertting to `Nearest Face Interpolated` and `Source Layers` setting to `By Name` like in the picture below.
+- Change the `Vertex Mapping` setting to `Nearest Face Interpolated` and `Source Layers` setting to `By Name` like in the picture below.
 Then click out of that window to confirm the settings.
 ![12_weight_transfer_settings.png](/weight_painting_armor_tutorial/12_weight_transfer_settings.png)
 ## Testing the weights
 ## Fixing weights issues